brianspiering/nlp-course/README.md

 __Academic Integrity__

-As a Jesuit institution committed to cura personalis — the care and education of the whole person — USF has an obligation to embody and foster the values of honesty and integrity.
+As a Jesuit institution committed to _cura personalis_ — the care and education of the whole person — USF has an obligation to embody and foster the values of honesty and integrity.
 USF upholds the standards of honesty and integrity from all members of the academic community.
 All students are expected to know and adhere to the University's Honor Code.
-You can find the full text of the code online at www.usfca.edu/academic_integrity.
+You can find the full text of the code online at [usfca.edu/academic_integrity](www.usfca.edu/academic_integrity).
 The policy covers:

 - Plagiarism — intentionally or unintentionally representing the words or ideas of another person as your own; failure to properly cite references; manufacturing references.
 - Working with another person when independent work is required.